RichRadics/nycsubway/README.md

 In particular, making the data easy to handle for the animation of the visualisation was of high importance - as a result, each station consists of a single row, with a long collection of columns corresponding to each day/time observation.
 The javascript can then easily convert this into an array for simple display/change.
 The R script and mapping files are in the *data* folder.

-Additionally, I located a geojson file containing the paths of the subway lines - this would help a user link the stations together when exploring the data.
-This file required no preprocessing, and is imported as-is.
+Additionally, I located geojson files containing the outline of NYC communities, and the paths of the subway lines.
+I thinned the community file down to only 'Lower Manhattan', as this is our key area of interest.
+The subway lines would help a user link the stations together when exploring the data.
+The files required no additional preprocessing, and is imported as-is.

 ### Visualisation choice

 Displaying the data as a map was a simple choice - in order to investigate geographical relationships, its the only real choice.
 Exactly how to format the map, however, required more thought.
 I chose the *d3.carto* library to simplify the presentation, as it works with *d3*, and makes multi-layer maps easy to implement.
-In my case, I decided on three layers:
+In my case, I decided on four layers:

 - A base tile map, sourced from the *cartodb* website.
 This is a tile map to allow the user to see detailed mapping of New York.
 - A subway route layer
+- A 'Lower Manhattan' layer.
 - A layer of the individual station locations.

 ### Visualisation Design